-Can hacking the innards of a file give you insight into how the underlying data works – and how to unlock the aesthetic of a digital file?
-Here’s one way to look into that question.
+Can hacking the innards of a file give you insight into how the underlying data works?
+How to unlock the aesthetic of a digital file?
+In this third, and last, workshop is the workshop series Digicraft, we will look into exactly these questions.

 Rosa Menkman will give a workshop in “datamoshing”.
 Datamoshing, or databending, is a complex technique where the movement in one layer of video is applied to another layer of footage, using lossy compression and removed frames to create a glitchy, psychedelic result.
 Think of what it looks like when your Netflix stream is dragging and creates a ghost image transition.